TheoGuyard/El0ps.jl/README.md

 | $\ell_1\ell_2$-norm      |  $h(\mathbf{x}) = \alpha\|\|\mathbf{x}\|\|_1 + \beta\|\|\mathbf{x}\|\|_2^2$ | $\alpha,\beta > 0$ |

 In the above table, the function $\mathbb{I}(\mathcal{C})$ denotes the convex indicator of the constraint $\mathcal{C}$.
-Please raise an [issue](https://github.com/TheoGuyard/El0ps.jl/issues) or create a [pull request](https://github.com/TheoGuyard/El0ps.jl/pulls) to request support for other loss and perturbation functions.
+Please raise an [issue](https://github.com/TheoGuyard/El0ps.jl/issues) or create a [pull request](https://github.com/TheoGuyard/El0ps.jl/pulls) to ask for the support of other loss and perturbation functions.

 ## Citation